Customer Experience Design and Digital Innovation

 - Increased efficiency and effectiveness: Customer Experience Design considers the entire customer journey and seeks to optimize it in a way that is efficient and effective for both the customer and the business.

-Overall, Customer Experience Design is a key component of a successful business strategy, as it helps companies create compelling and meaningful experiences that drive customer satisfaction, differentiation, innovation, and growth.
+Overall, Customer Experience (CX) Design is a key component of a successful business strategy, as it helps companies create compelling and meaningful experiences that drive customer satisfaction, differentiation, innovation, and growth.

 The Process of Customer Experience Design